 Foods poisoning tends to improve in a few days with simple measures like rest and proper diet.
 Try having light, bland, non-fatty meals.
 Rice, bananas, crackers, and toast may work well for you.
 It’s also important to avoid fizzy drinks, alcohol, caffeine, and fatty and spicy foods since they can worsen your symptoms.

 If food poisoning is severe, you may need medication to tackle the infection and fluids may need to be given intravenously to treat dehydration.
-Do seek medical attention if you don’t improve in a few days.16
+Do seek medical attention if you

 5. Replenish Lost Fluids With An Oral Rehydration Solution